techiferous/tabulous/REFERENCE.md

 ### visible_when

 If visible_when evaluates to false (or a falsy value like nil), the HTML for that particular tab will not be generated.
+This could be used to hide a tab conditionally, for instance:

+    visible_when  { current_user.present? }

+could be used to hide a tab from anonymous users.

 ### enabled_when